pSzyc/visavis-seir/README.txt

 3. Create and activate python environment (optional, but highly recommended):

 [Windows cmd]:
-python -m venv %userprofile%\.venv\qeirq
+> python -m venv %userprofile%\.venv\qeirq
-%userprofile%\.venv\qeirq\Scripts\activate.bat
+> %userprofile%\.venv\qeirq\Scripts\activate.bat

-[Windows PowerShell] -- script execution must be enabled: python -m venv $Home\qeirq
+[Windows PowerShell] -- script execution must be enabled:
+> python -m venv $Home\qeirq
-& "$Home\qeirq\Scripts\activate.ps1"
+> & "$Home\qeirq\Scripts\activate.ps1"

 [Linux]:
-python -m venv ~/.venv/qeirq
+> python -m venv ~/.venv/qeirq
-source ~/.venv/bin/activate
+> source ~/.venv/bin/activate

-4. Enter the cloned repository and install depencencies: pip install -r requirements.txt
+4. Enter the cloned repository and install depencencies:
+> pip install -r requirements.txt

 # Running

-To run a sample simulation, enter the main repository directory and run python run_simulation.py
+To run a sample simulation, enter the main repository directory and run
+> python run_simulation.py
 You can edit the file to change simulation parameters.

+To genenerate data required for a particular figure/panel, run:
+> python figures/<figure>/code/<figure><panel>_get_data.py

+To draw the plot, run:
+> python figures/<figure>/code/<figure><panel>_plot.py

+Note that some panels are generated in groups -- check the content of figure/<figure>/code.
+Some figures require data from other figures, so running another *_get_data.py script may be necessary.
+Reproducing all the results requires ca. 1000h computational workforce.
+You can reduce the computational cost by reducing the number of simulations (n_simiulations) in the *_get_data.py file.